10M; Jim Peaco; 1995/NPS Photo

 9F found her beloved mate and laid down beside his headless and skinless body, left behind by the locals who killed him.
 On that same day, she gave birth to eight pups beneath a spruce tree.
 These were the first wild wolf pups born in the Greater Yellowstone Ecosystem in over half a century.
 Among their offspring was 21M, who would become the grandfather of the legendary 06, making 9F and 10M her great-grandparents.

-In honor of 10M, join us in the fight to protect wolves from trophy hunting and trapping.
+In honor of 10M, join us in the fight against trophy hunting and trapping, and help us ensure a future where wolves are protected.

 The 06 Legacy is a 501(c)(4) nonprofit dedicated to protecting America's gray wolves through education, awareness, and electing pro-wolf officials to office.